What Is Loss of Use Coverage in Homeowners Insurance?

 Some policies might not pay for loss of use coverage in the event of a tropical storm or flooding.
 Additionally, time limits and financial limits are often part of your policy.
 Your insurance company also won’t pay for expenses you were already responsible for, like day care and your regular food costs.

-Check Out: How to Find Out if You Live in a Flood Zone
+Check Out: How to Find Out If You Live in a Flood Zone

-What factors affect loss of use coverage?
+Factors that affect loss of use coverage

 Many different factors affect the price of your overall home insurance policy, including your policy limits, your deductible, and your home’s location.
 The type of damage you sustain and what your policy covers specifically affect your loss of use coverage, and the rental costs in the area will also affect your replacement cost estimates.